-My yoga journey started over 25 years ago when, at the recommendation of my physiotherapist (Robin Bolin) who treated my lower back.
+My yoga journey started almost 30 years ago when, at the recommendation of my physiotherapist (Robin Bolin) who treated my lower back.
 Robin was also a qualified Iyengar yoga teacher and she encouraged by to learn to look after my lower back.
 My back problem was caused by kayak racing in my teenager years in sunny Hungary, studying for many years and generally spending too much time sitting.

 The health benefits of regular yoga practice were obvious very soon.
 As long as I kept up my practice I was pain-free and was able to lead a normal life without operation and indulge in my passions of bushwalking and dancing.

 I have been practicing in Iyengar style ever since, sometimes attend other Hatha yoga classes for diversification.